pmary/pmary.github.io/_posts/2019-03-17-devops-and-continuous-delivery.markdown

 Basically, the Ops job is to create the required resources to run the software on and then keeping that software running.
 It includes updating it and the packages of the operating systems that support it.

 Pre-DevOps, update a software in production was something like that: Get the binary from the product team, connect to the server and upload it, follow the 42 manual steps and pray to do it all right.
 Then, repeat the operation on every servers.
-As you can imagine, that’s boring, extremely error-prone and anxiety-provoking.
+As you can imagine, that's boring, extremely error-prone and anxiety-provoking.
 The evolution of Ops with DevOps is to create a more standardized and automated infrastructure to do this and being able to update the software constantly.

 To enable it, Ops team will create an infrastructure so the product teams can upgrade their product and make sure it's working by themselves.
 It generally make economic sense, to work with a serverless infrastructure.
 Instead of setting up physical servers, they're using a third party provider, like an Amazon Web Service, Google Cloud Platform or Microsoft Azure (or an internal Ops group), to run their software on.